ampedPF/now-playing/README.md

 #div-bar      { background-color: #b3b3b3; height: 5px; }
 ```

-Set to 'scaleX(-1)' to make the progress bar go from right to left.
+Set to 'scaleX(-1)' to make the progress bar go from right to left. </br>
 Default is left to right.

 ```css
 #div-progress { transform: scaleX(1); }
 ```

-Set 'display' to 'none' in order to disable completely the "progress bar" feature.
+Set 'display' to 'none' in order to disable completely the "progress bar" feature. </br>
+Default value is ```inherit```.

 ```css
 #div-progress { display: inherit; }